top of page

 Future-Proofing

-By embracing accessible design principles, you create graphics that are not only inclusive but also more effective and impactful.
+Accessible designs are more adaptable to new technologies and devices.
+By embracing accessible design principles now, you create graphics and digital interactions that are not only inclusive but also more effective and impactful for the long term.

 Color contrast checker with mint green background.
 Text: "9.53 Pass", color codes #c2f9ea, #283f47.
 Sliders for RGB values.